websolutions/standards/README.md

 #### HTML = content
 HTML should be semantically written and not contain any inline CSS or JS.
+- Single semantic class names should be used as much as possible.

 #### CSS = presentation
 [This page](https://isobar-idev.github.io/code-standards/#css_formatting_css) has some excellent basic standards for CSS, specifically the "Formatting CSS", "Specificity", "ID Selectors", "Vendor Prefixes", and "Box Model" sections.

 - ["Sans underscore" style BEM](https://en.bem.info/method/naming-convention/) should be used when writing CSS to make the resulting code easier to understand and maintain.
+- CSS properties should be alphabetized for easier scanning.
+- With single semantic class names in the markup, pull in all needed additional styles via mixins and extends.
 - ".js-" prefixed classes should rarely be referenced in CSS files.

 #### JS = behavior
 - Avoid JS/jQuery animations when CSS animation can be used.
+- Main JS file should be named `[project].js`

 #### CSS/JS Linting
 Linting code can be helpful for both initial development and ongoing support.
 Most editors and IDEs can be configured to [automatically lint your code](https://github.com/showcases/clean-code-linters).